Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised

 \subsection{Abandonment planning}

-Abandonment planning includes abandon of power plants that exceed their lifetimes, and mature oil and gas fields, among others.
-Existing literature focuses on the plug and abandonment campaign in the oil and gas industry.
-It is because many wells are planned to be plugged and abandoned, and such activity will cost substantially \citep{Bakker2019AnCampaigns}.
-The plug and abandonment cost is estimated at £5-15 million per well for the next decade, and thousands are to be abandoned just in offshore regions.
-Plug and abandonment planning is usually formulated as a profit maximisation problem \citep{Bakker2021MatureProgramming} or cost minimisation problem \citep{Bakker2019AnCampaigns, Bakker2021VehiclePlanning}.
+Abandonment planning includes the abandonment of power plants that exceed their lifetimes, and of mature oil and gas fields.
+In the oil and gas industry, existing literature focuses on the plug and abandonment campaign.
+This is because many wells are planned to be plugged and abandoned, and such activity will have a substantial cost \citep{Bakker2019AnCampaigns}.
+The plug and abandonment cost is estimated at £5-15 million per well, and thousands are expected to be abandoned just in offshore regions over the next decade.
+Plug and abandonment planning is formulated either as a profit maximisation problem \citep{Bakker2021MatureProgramming} or a cost minimisation problem \citep{Bakker2019AnCampaigns, Bakker2021VehiclePlanning}.
 Real options theory is also used for oil and gas field development \citep{Stein-ErikFleten2011RealTie-ins,store2018,Bakker2019AnCampaigns}.
-In addition to abandonment, investment and operational scheduling optimisation in the oil and gas sector can be found in \citep{Oliveira2013AConsiderations,Goel2004AReserves,Gupta2012AnInfrastructure,iyer1998}.
+In addition to abandonment, investment and operational scheduling optimisation in the oil and gas sector can be found in \cite{Oliveira2013AConsiderations,Goel2004AReserves,Gupta2012AnInfrastructure,iyer1998}.

 From the literature above, we find that the planning of investment, retrofit, and plug and abandonment are often treated separately.
 To overcome the limitations of the separated approach for energy systems planning where such decisions are deemed tightly coupled, we propose a modelling framework that integrates investment, plug and abandonment and retrofit.
 An illustrative example is presented in Figure \ref{fig:retrofit}.
-The parts marked with red represent the new integrated planning compared with traditional investment planning in the literature.
+The parts marked with grey represent the new integrated planning compared with traditional investment planning in the literature.